Check out Randy's Ghost MV1 Video Review on Vimeo!

 Vapor Quality & Draw Resistance

 Draw resistance is low by default and adjustable with the mouthpiece; when it's fully extended there's almost no restriction.
 Vapor production this dense would normally be harsh but the Ghost's unique heatsink with roundabout vapor path lowers the temperature and removes most particles for smoothness even on hot settings.
-When run through a bubbler with the MV1 universal adapter even the biggest hits go down easy.
+When run through a bubbler with the MV1 universal adapter even the biggest draws go down easy.

 Battery & Charging

 The Ghost's battery pack is easily removable and replaceable with a button release, something I love to see.
-The 2600 mAh capacity and 9 amp max output result in about 35-50 rips per charge depending on temperature preference.
+The 2600 mAh capacity and 9 amp max output result in about 35-50 draws per charge depending on temperature preference.
 I'd love to see more battery life but true convection vaporizing with nearly no heat up time takes lots of juice.

 Holding down the front (mode) button while activated will display remaining battery life with a 3 LED gauge.
 The pack takes about 8 hours to charge from empty using Micro-USB which to me means overnight.
 An optional fast charger is also available which charges the MV1 battery pack externally in about two hours.